Ammonite (novel): Plot summary

-Meanwhile, Clare Danner, commander of Port Central, becomes aware of spy activity on base.
+Meanwhile, Hannah Danner, commander of Port Central, becomes aware of spy activity on base.
 She receives a message from Marghe; due to the way it is encoded (via knots similar to Incan quipu), she believes that the vaccine has failed.
 She becomes increasingly paranoid that Company will destroy the space station orbiting Jeep.
 Unwilling to spare any personnel, she breaks trata with Holme Valley, who are now at war with the Echraidhe.

 Marghe escapes the Echraidhe and almost dies in the extreme winter, but manages to reach the village of Ollfoss, where she joins a family and stops taking the vaccine.
 The virus infects her, and she survives, joining a native family.
 She meets a "viajera", or traveling wise woman, named Thenike, and learns the mystic discipline of "deepsearch".
 The two fall in love and conceive children through deepsearch, a process involving deep meditation which allows one to control the ovulation process and perform parthenogenesis in tandem with another woman, the offspring of which are called "soestre" to each other.
 The virus also gives her the ability to remember information from past lives.

 Marghe returns to Port Central, where she is forced into the center of a conflict between the Mirrors and the Echraidhe under the leadership of Uaithne.
 Marghe stops the conflict, but shortly thereafter Company, believing the vaccine to have been a failure, destroys the space station orbiting Jeep, apparently isolating the people there.
 However, Marghe and the Mirrors believe that the Company will probably return one day, a return they must prepare for.